Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 09/11/2014
+	- Fixed server crash related to parented entities.
+	- Made scoreboard behave more like the old one at high resolutions.
+	- Made Commander player background yellow in the scoreboard as to identify rookie commanders.

 - 08/11/2014
 	- Added average skill (if enabled by the server) to the server name/game time UI element at the top of the scoreboard.
 	- Added toggle for the auto-centering on your player in the scoreboard.
 Available in Misc. tab.